jereodell/poetry/that-grief.md

-# That Grief Be Not a Kind of Knowing
+# That grief be not a kind of knowing ...

 What are we but bodies taking in air and pushing it out again;
 this is where all the stories we tell ourselves end,